For an enhanced digital experience, read this story in the ezine.

 Community involvement is crucial to the success of our parks, providing assistance in establishing, maintaining and conducing outreach for parks.
 Through NRPA research, we know that most community groups that assist with these efforts generally skew older, whiter and wealthier than the community as a whole.
 But communities of color and young people are passionate about the environment and often are at the forefront of finding solutions to some of our most pressing environmental issues.
 So, why don’t we see greater participation that reflects these communities?

-To help, Justice Outside and NRPA partnered to create the resource: Engaging Diverse Groups in Building Community Resiliency Through Stewardship.
-Corpus Christi (Texas) Parks and Recreation’s Oso Bay Wetlands Preserve staff piloted the resource during its development in spring 2021.
+To help, NRPA, with support from Citgo Petroleum Corporation and Scotts Miracle-Gro Foundation, created the resource: Engaging Diverse Groups in Building Community Resiliency Through Stewardship.
+Corpus Christi (Texas) Parks and Recreation’s Oso Bay Wetlands Preserve staff piloted the resource during its development in spring 2021 through Heart Your Park volunteer events supported by Citgo Petroleum Corporation.

 The Corpus Christi population is 63 percent Hispanic or Latino, but the Oso Bay Wetlands Preserve’s volunteer population is currently represented by an older, primarily white population.
 Oso Bay staff are exploring creating more meaningful and diverse partnerships with their community to engage youth.